ninaninuk/manual_testing_portofolio/Final Projec/README.md

 #### 1.1.5 Risks detected

-* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment;  communication with the team ;
-* Project risks: validation constraints on the fields might be too restrictive to the end-user
+* Project risks: validation constraints on the fields might be too restrictive to the end-user; poor quality;

 #### 1.1.6 Evaluating entry criteria